 They’ll need a handout for the first part.
 This can be paper-based or a digital handout, but students need something they can write on and keep later for reference.
 This handout should have plenty of white space.
 Have a small empty box or circle at the beginning of each sentence.
 Create as much support as necessary for your group of students.
 For example, you could mix all the sentences or group them according to the keywords (and, but, so, yet, for, & or).
 Putting the keywords in bold is another bit of support.

 Your sentences should each use one of the keywords.
-Create sentences that use them as coordinating conjunctions as well as other parts of speech/purposes.
+I’m calling them keywords instead of coordinating conjunctions because they’re not always conjunctions.
+So, create sentences that use them as coordinating conjunctions as well as other parts of speech or for other purposes.
 For example, for can also be used as a preposition.
 Yet can have a different purpose in a present perfect sentence.
 So could also be used as an adverb.
-And/or might be used when giving a list.
+And/or/nor might be used when giving a list.

 For the second part, you’ll need index cards.
 Create 1-2 sentences for each of the coordinating conjunctions.
 Put the first half of a sentence, right up to and including the comma, on one card.
 Put the second half of the sentence, from the conjunction to the period, on another card.
 You’ll need a set for each pair/group of students, so if you’ve got a big class, forget the index cards and create this on your computer with whatever program you’re most comfortable with.

 If you just give them all the instructions at once, whether spoken or in writing, you deprive them of the chance to discover coordinating conjunctions for themselves.
 As I always had students who either wanted or needed to practice their speaking, I liked having them work together with a partner or in a small group of three.
 So let’s begin!

 - Give each student a handout, even if they are working together.
 Then give them the following instructions, but always wait for them to finish one instruction before going to the next: